lovettchris/SgmlReader/README.md

 *Note:* all 1.8.x releases up to 1.8.7 are compatible with 1.8.0.
 Use assembly redirection to account for newer versions when recompilation is not an option.

+### Release notes for 1.8.15 (2020-Jun-1)

+* Change build system to support .NET Core 3.1 and net45, net46, net47, net48, netstandard2.0 and netstandard2.1.
+* Drop "Portable" library since this is replaced by netstandard.

 ### Release notes for 1.8.13 (2016-Sep-27)

 * Redirect http://www.w3.org/TR/html4/loose.dtd to built-in html.dtd.
 (Chris Lovett)